gswon/CS-UY-1134/my_notes/Time Complexcity/README.md

 ## Time Complexcity

 Big O <-- Represents the worst case of time complexcity (= upper bound of the graph)
-&Omega;  <-- Represents the lower bound of the running time
+&Omega;  <-- Represents the lower bound of the running time (= lower bound of the graph)
 &Omega; ≤ Θ ≤ Big O

 ### Example Questions